scijs/complex-deriv-fornberg/README.md

 ## Restrictions

-It uses the coefficients themselves to control the truncation error, so the error will not be properly bounded for functions like low-order polynomials whose Taylor series coefficients are nearly zero.
+The method uses the coefficients themselves to control the truncation error, so the error will not be properly bounded for functions like low-order polynomials whose Taylor series coefficients are nearly zero.
 If the error cannot be bounded, `degenerate` flag will be set to true, and an answer will still be computed and returned but should be used with caution.

 ## Example